PiMaker/gi-joe/README.md

 Shader code is based on (a now outdated version of) [z3y's PBR shader](https://github.com/z3y/shaders).
 It includes some other changes (e.g. fake realtime reflection, not explained here), but the most important part is [this function](https://github.com/PiMaker/gi-joe/blob/f0690d3a9f851c858d7348909775c8ddd69e5ed5/z3y/shaders/Shaders/lit/Bakery.cginc#L334).

+**NOTE:** Due to the complex and hacky/tech-demo nature of this I will not help you make it work in your world, though you're free to do so because of the MIT license.
+While you're at it, you may want to check out my [other, supported prefabs](https://github.com/PiMaker/VRChatUnityThings) :)

 Showcase world: https://vrchat.com/home/launch?worldId=wrld_f7724ef4-34f0-4beb-a46b-9f85059ebb1f

 Dependencies: